Schedule and Syllabus – Spring 2018

 Wayne Seltzer (email@example.com)

 Wayne is a lecturer at the ATLAS Institute.
 Before joining ATLAS, Wayne was a Principal Product Manager at Oracle Corporation and Sun Microsystems.
 He also organizes the Boulder U-Fix-It Clinic where people learn to fix their broken stuff.
-He has M.S. and B.S. degrees from the Massachusetts Institute of Technology (MIT).
+He has M.S. and B.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT).

 Accommodation for Disabilities